aprilJade/april-paint/README.md

 ```
 npx tsc
 ```
-4. Open html in your browser and enjoy it!
+4. Open index.html at src directory in your browser and enjoy it!

 ## To do
 - [ ] Implementation